hmrc/agents-external-stubs/README.md

 This microservice is part of Agent Services local testing framework, providing dynamic stubs for 3rd party upstream services.

+You will have to run [frontend stubs](https://github.com/hmrc/agents-external-stubs-frontend) as well in order to experience seamless UI journey.

 This app SHOULD NOT be run on QA nor Production environment.

 ## Stubbed API